sandersn/vscode-eslint/README.md

 - import/no-mutable-exports has no fixer even though the answer is 'use const'
 - (same with a lot of these)
 - import/dynamic-import-chunkname - might be fixable, but the usual answer is 'delete, you are not webpack'
+- new-cap - capitalise constructor
+- no-loop-func - use let instead of var
+- no-new-wrappers - use literals instead
 - no-async-promise-executor - delete 'async'
 - no-class-assign, no-func-assign, no-import-assign - delete assignment
 - no-cond-assign - might be fixable, but the usual answer is 'delete'
-- no-const-assign, no-dupe-args, no-constant-binary-expression, no-constant-condition, no-dupe-class-members, no-dupe-keys, no-duplicate-case, no-new-native-constructor, no-new-symbol, no-obj-calls, no-unsafe-optional-chaining, no-use-before-define, no-delete-var - have you heard of TS
+- no-const-assign, no-dupe-args, no-constant-binary-expression, no-constant-condition, no-dupe-class-members, no-dupe-keys, no-duplicate-case, no-new-native-constructor, no-new-symbol, no-obj-calls, no-unsafe-optional-chaining, no-use-before-define, no-delete-var, no-invalid-this, no-redeclare - have you heard of TS
-- no-constructor-return, no-control-regex, no-empty-character-class, no-empty-pattern, no-debugger, no-invalid-regexp, no-irregular-whitespace, no-misleading-character-class, no-self-assign, no-self-compare, no-setter-return, no-unreachable, no-unsafe-finally, no-unused-vars, no-unused-private-class-members, no-useless-backreference, no-alert, no-console, no-global-assign - delete
+- no-constructor-return, no-control-regex, no-empty-character-class, no-empty-pattern, no-debugger, no-invalid-regexp, no-irregular-whitespace, no-misleading-character-class, no-self-assign, no-self-compare, no-setter-return, no-unreachable, no-unsafe-finally, no-unused-vars, no-unused-private-class-members, no-useless-backreference, no-alert, no-console, no-global-assign, no-inline-comments, no-labels, no-new-func - delete
-- no-loss-of-precision, no-undef, no-caller, no-implicit-globals - not sure what the fix is here
+- no-loss-of-precision, no-undef, no-caller, no-implicit-globals, no-restricted-globals - not sure what the fix is here
-- new-cap - capitalise constructor
+- no-object-constructor - use, uh, `{}` instead?
+Not sure.

 ### Good
 - array-callback-return - add a return and braces this is stupid